Futureland-live/.github/profile/README.md

 👩‍💻 Useful resources - go deep in each folder and find the informations you need.
 Didn't find something you were looking for OR want to ask us some questions? *ama@futureland.live*

-🍿 Fun facts - we have 40 years experience, serial entrepreneurs, willing to build the hobbyist dream !
+🍿 Fun facts - we have 40+ years professional experience, serial entrepreneurs, puppy parents, developers, innovators, business person, willing to build the hobbyist dream !
 S2

 🧙 BECOME A DREAMER WITH US !!!